pvieito/PythonCodable/README.md

 ## Usage

-`PythonCodable` builds on `PythonKit` to allow bridging of arbitrary Python objects into Swift types efficiently using `PythonDecoder`:
+`PythonCodable` builds on `PythonKit` to allow bridging arbitrary Python objects into Swift types efficiently using `PythonDecoder`:

 ```swift
 import PythonKit